JoelPickin/ProjectOMatic/README.md

 - Download the code
 - Open in your chosen IDE
-- Upload the file to the www root < project-files < beginner/intermediate/advanced depending on the markdown file.
+- Upload the file to the wwwroot < project-files < beginner/intermediate/advanced depending on the markdown file.
 Ensure each file for each skill level has the same name.
 - Commit your code to source control on GitHub.
 - Create a pull request.
 - Wait for it to be reviewed.